Top 5 Glamping Spots in Utah

 By Jake Wilhelmsen

-June 26, 2017
+June 26, 2017 | Updated February 12, 2024

-Crunchy outdoor traditionalists, with their 40-year-old external-frame steel backpacks and Precambrian packing lists (maybe they’ll bring some matches — maybe…) might look down their leathery, unshaven noses at the new glamping trend.
+Crunchy outdoor traditionalists, with their 40-year-old external-frame steel backpacks and Precambrian packing lists (maybe they’ll bring some matches — maybe…) might look down their leathery, unshaven noses at glamping.
 (That’s a portmanteau of glamour and camping, in case you’re so unfancy you’ve never even heard the word.)
 They may see gourmet grub and king beds in studio-apartment-sized canvas tents as a bastardization of one of the last bastions of Teddy Rooseveltish off-the-grid-ism.
 “Pah!” they may snort.
 “That’s not camping; it’s gentrified squatting!”

 But for the rest of us, nature is nature and there’s no wrong way to see it.
 If you’re able to unhitch yourself from the self-flagellating dogma of outdoor asceticism, you may even realize camping can be a pleasurable experience in its own right rather than a character-building mission only enjoyable in hindsight.

 Even the analog purists afford themselves a few fireside luxuries, right?
-Like uncle Ken, who backpacked a heavy rib eye into the Uintas?
+Like Uncle Ken, who backpacked a heavy rib eye into the Uintas?
 Or your hippie brother who insists on wearing deodorant canyoneering?
 So why not, at least occasionally, embrace the decadence?
 Utah’s mountains and canyons are beautiful, even if you’re not suffering.
 Glamping may even be the way you get your city slicker mother-in-law into the great outdoors.
-(She’ll be backpacking the Maze in no time!)
+(She’ll be backpacking The Maze in no time!)

 5. Capitol Reef Resort